 This blog is written by Laura Miles, Outside In’s communications coordinator, who was in the audience last week for the first Share Art at Fabrica, Brighton.
-The event saw ten artists present and talk about their artwork.
+The event saw artists come together to present and talk about their artwork.

 Never have PowerPoint presentations been so moving, inspiring, exciting and meaningful as they were at Share Art.
 I found my eyes captivated by the artwork, the talent and the passion shown on screen, but it was the accompanying stories which really captured my soul.

 Clarke Reynolds was the first to the stage and began by explaining how, as a visually impaired artist, he calls on the other senses to create his work.

 From listening to a recording of the hovercraft coming in to Portsmouth (see ‘Rough Seas’ above) to the use of coconut oil on his Tranquility canvas and always serving up freshly baked bread when his painting of a Kent wheat field is on show, it was a fascinating presentation and one which certainly – and fittingly – has given me a new perspective.